2008 Oklahoma Quarter (BUY)

-The reverse design features the Scissor-tailed Flycatcher.
+The Oklahoma Quarter reverse design features the Scissor-tailed Flycatcher.
 The inscriptions include the State name, Statehood date, mintage date, “E Pluribus Unum.”
 The coin’s reverse was designed by Susan Gamble and engraved by Phebe Hemphill.

 The Scissor-tailed Flycatcher is Oklahoma’s state bird.
 The design depicts the bird with its distinctive tail feathers spread.
-Beneath the bird, there is also the state wildflower called the Indian Blanket.
+Beneath the bird, there is also the state wildflower called the Indian Blanket in a field of wildflowers.

 The Philadelphia mint produced 222,000,000 coins.
 The Denver mint produced 194,600,000 coins.
-To date, the Oklahoma Quarter has the lowest combined mintage of all the 2008 State Quarters.
+The Oklahoma Quarter has the lowest overall mintage for the entire State Quarter series.

 - Designers: William Cousins after John Flanagan (obverse), Susan Gamble (reverse)